 Cookies are little packets of data that get placed on a computer or mobile device with the purpose of doing things like keeping you signed in to a site or remembering the contents of your shopping cart.
 They can sometimes collect personal information, which means they sometimes are regulated by privacy laws.

 In this article, we answer your questions about cookies.
 For example: Do the privacy implications of cookies really matter?
 Is there anything you can do to avoid being tracked?
 And does every website really need to pester you about agreeing to cookies?

 A cookie (also known as an "HTTP cookie," "browser cookie," or "web cookie") is a data file that is stored on your computer or device when you visit a website.

 Cookies do several different jobs.
 One of the most basic jobs cookies do is to remember your activities on a website.
-For example:

 - The contents of your shopping cart